ThirteenStrings/crown-and-skull/README.md

 This *unofficial* system was created with permission by the author of Crown and Skull.

 Artwork, rules, and materials presented in this system are mostly available in the free players' guide: https://www.runehammer.online/_files/ugd/62a178_f3bf455a874b4257aa515a09d0366b0c.pdf

+## This System

+Created by ThirteenStrings (Discord).
+Feel free to message with any suggestions or requests.
+Collaborators with more coding experience are welcome.